Mothers' pensions: Eligibility

 Mothers' pensions came with a number of eligibility criteria and generally required lengthy and intrusive application processes as well as supervision by case workers.
 In jurisdictions with adequate supervisory personnel, social workers visited mothers every month.
 In most states, pensions were restricted to widows, though some states gave aid to mothers whose husbands had deserted them, were physically or mentally incapacitated, or were incarcerated.
 Additionally, in a small number of states relatives or guardians other than mothers were eligible for aid if they were the primary caretaker of a dependent child.
 Aid was extended only to those who lived in deep poverty.
 Mothers had to satisfy state-residency requirements, typically mandating that they have lived in the state they are receiving benefits for at least one to three years; generally, there was no citizenship requirement to receive aid.
 Pensions most often cut off once the child reached the age of 14 or 16.
 In some southern states, black mothers were excluded from benefits by law.

 Most states also included subjective character requirements.
 In Maine, for instance, laws governing mothers' pensions required a potential recipient to be "a fit and capable person to bring up her children, and whether the inmates and surrounding of her household are such as to render it suitable for her children to reside at home".
 These character requirements were sometimes used in racially or ethnically discriminatory ways; black mothers, for instance, were often racistly judged to be of poor character, while immigrant mothers could be faulted for speaking a language other than English in the home.
 Case workers also sometimes required mothers to turn down or quit full-time jobs to satisfy their belief that the mother should spend more time at home with her children.

-Additionally, local authorities would sometimes make arbitrary judgements on eligibility.
+Local authorities would sometimes make arbitrary judgements on eligibility.
 For example, a 1930 study of mothers' aid in Kansas found that a local official had temporarily revoked a mother of six's aid because they believed she needed to be "disciplined" for having grown too confident and, in the view of the official, coming to feel that the county owed her the allowance.